Augmentations, Fillings, and Clusters for 2-Bridge Links: Cluster Structure on the Ungraded Augmentation Variety

 Let $l=m_k-2k+2$, and let $P$ be an admissible pinching sequence for $\La[n_1, \ldots, n_k]$.
 After applying the sequence of saddle cobordisms $L_P$ corresponding to $P$, we obtain a Legendrian $2$-bridge link with base points that is of type $[1,2,2,\dots, 2,1]$, which is Legendrian isotopic to a split union $\Lambda_-$ of two max-tb unknots with base points.
+Note that in the $k=1$ case, $l=n_1$ and the resulting of pinching all $n_1$ Reeb chords of $\La[n_1]$ is a split union of unknots.
+Similarly, in the $k=2$ case, any admissible pinching sequence yields $\La[1, 1]$, which is again Legendrian isotopic to a split union of unknots.
 Let $L_0$ denote the exact Lagrangian filling given by concatenating the trace of the Legendrian isotopy taking $\Lambda[1, 2, \ldots, 2,1]$ to the split union of two Legendrian max-tb unknots with the two minimum cobordisms filling in said unknots.
 We abuse notation and denote the concatenation of $L_P$ and $L_0$ by $L_P$.

-We say that an exact Lagrangian filling of $\La[n_1, \ldots, n_k]$ is \emph{constructed by an admissible pinching sequence} $P$ if it is the concatenation of $L_P$ and $L_0$. \end{defn}
+We say that an exact Lagrangian filling of $\La[n_1, \ldots, n_k]$ is \emph{constructed by an admissible pinching sequence} $P$ if it is the concatenation of $L_P$ and $L_0$.
+See Figure~\ref{fig:pinchingsequence} for an example of an exact Lagrangian filling of $\Lambda[3,3,3,3,2]$ constructed by an admissible pinching sequence. \end{defn}